NativeScript/docs/content/configuration/webpack.md

 :::warning Note
 This section is only aplicable to `@nativescript/webpack` version `5.0.0` and above.
 If you are using an older version, consider upgrading.
-This is compatible with webpack version 5.x.
 :::

 All NativeScript applications are bundled using webpack.
 To manage the required configuration, we maintain the `@nativescript/webpack` package.